-\$if The \$if construct allows bindings to be made based on the editing mode, the terminal being used, or the application using readline.
-The text of the test extends to the end of the line; no characters are required to isolate it.
+The \$if construct allows bindings to be made based on the editing mode, the terminal being used, or the application using readline.
+The text of the test, after any comparison operator, extends to the end of the line; unless otherwise noted, no characters are required to isolate it.